 4. Devi Garh, Udaipur

 Nestled in the Aravali hills, the Devigarh Palace was the royal residence for the Delwara rulers until the 20th century.
 Today the palace hotel takes pride in extravagant suites embellished with semi-precious stones, regional marbles, and a black marble swimming pool.
-Despite the brand-new centers, the palace has handled to hang on to the old-world appeal, making the stay there an exciting experience.
+Despite the brand-new centers, the palace has managed to hang on to the old-world appeal, making it an exciting experience.